IIM-TTIJ/MVA2025-SMOT4SB/README.md

 #### 1️⃣ Dataset preparation

-Download the SMOT4SB dataset from [here (TBA)](https://github.com/IIM-TTIJ/MVA2025-SMOT4SB/#), and place it under `datasets`.
+Download the SMOT4SB dataset from [here](https://iim-ttij.slack.com/archives/D01P25M73A8/p1738659399186479), and place it under `datasets`.
 The directory structure should look like this:

 ```
 datasets